AnjaWer/Climate-Migration/README.md

 ## Files
 * migration_model.gaml: Contains the model, the agents, and the creation of the user interface in GAMA.
 * ETH_regions.shp: Contains the shapefile with the regions in Ethiopia and regional level data input.
-* data_analysis.R: Contains the empirical analysis using regression modelling techniques.
+* regression_analysis.R: Contains the empirical analysis using regression modelling techniques.
 * data.csv: Contains the dataset used for the empirical analysis.
 The dataset has been constructed by combining survey data (http://www.migratingoutofpoverty.org/themes/migration-data/ethiopiaquant) with climate data (https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land-monthly-means?tab=overview).